Koka/css-paged-media-tutorial/docs/source/lesson-background-repeated.rst

                               <div>
-                                does not cover the complete heigt
+                                does not cover the complete height
                               </div>

                     </td>